kadamwhite/civil-footnotes/readme.txt

 = Where can I download archived releases of Civil Footnotes? =

-From the [main plugin page](https://defomicron.net/projects/civil_footnotes) on the author’s website.
+From the [Releases page](https://github.com/kadamwhite/civil-footnotes/releases) of the plugin’s GitHub repository.

 == Upgrade Notice ==